 Route 40 is the longest route in Argentina and one of the largest in the world.
 It crosses the provinces of Santa Cruz, Chubut, Río Negro, Neuquen, Mendoza, San Juan, La Rioja, Catamarca, Tucumán, Salta and Jujuy.
 The surface of the road is asphalt, gravel and sand, and chains or snow tyres can be required throughout the year.
 This stretch of road should not be attempted by novice drivers.

 Ideal time to travel is daylight.
 Not adviced night drive.
 Most of the highway runs alongside and sometimes within the Andes Mountain range, passing through some of the most extraordinary landscapes on the planet and connecting 20 national parks.
 One of the most spectacular views along the way (weather permitting!) is that of the Fitzroy and Cerro Torres ranges which kick in when you get close to El Chalten in Southern Patagonia.
-It starts at sea level, crosses 18 national parks, 18 major rivers, 27 passes on the Andes, and goes up to 5,000 m (16,404 ft) above sea level in Abra del Acay in Salta.
+It starts at sea level, crosses 18 national parks, 18 major rivers, 27 passes on the Andes, and tops out at 4.956m (16,259ft) above sea level in Abra del Acay in Salta.
 There are a number of internationally important sites along this route, such as Cueva de las Manos, which contains cave art dating back some 13,000 years, Los Glaciares National Park, the second largest National Park in Argentina, and the Calchaquí Valleys.